-Cedar Street Village Corridor Design Guidelines
+M. Cedar Street Village Corridor Design Guidelines

-- al. Storefront Treatment.
-The ground-level treatment of buildings and parking structures within the Cedar Street subarea shouldshall generally comply with guidelines for the Pacific Avenue retail subarea, in terms of: storefront access, transparency and variation; and the use of landscaping, awnings and canopies.
+- 1. Storefront Treatment.
+The ground-level treatment of buildings and parking structures within the Cedar Street subarea should generally comply with guidelines for the Pacific Avenue retail subarea, in terms of: storefront access, transparency and variation; and the use of landscaping, awnings and canopies.
 However, it is recognized that Cedar Street has a more informal character than Pacific Avenue and, as such, more variation of ground-level treatment is envisioned and encouraged.
-The use of porches and terraced gardens as an intermediate space between the ground floor use and the sidewalk is permitted, as long as the finished floor elevation of the ground floor use is no more than four feet above or below the sidewalk level, and accessibility requirements are met. - b.
+The use of porches and terraced gardens as an intermediate space between the ground floor use and the sidewalk is permitted, as long as the finished floor elevation of the ground floor use is no more than four feet above or below the sidewalk level, and accessibility requirements are met. - 2.
 Ground-Level Residential.
 Within the Cedar Street subarea, ground-level residential uses are permitted on the side streets west of Cedar Street and along Center Street.
-Direct access between individual townhouse units and the street are strongly encouraged through the use of porches and front "stoops." - e2.
+Direct access between individual townhouse units and the street are strongly encouraged through the use of porches and front "stoops." - 3.
 Upper-Level Facade Treatment.
-The treatment of upper-level facades shouldshall generally comply with the guidelines for the Pacific Avenue Retail District in terms of building rhythm, corner treatment, windows, roof treatment, building materials, colors and planting.
-In recognition, however, of the area's village character, several special conditions are noted: - da.
-Architectural Elements.
+The treatment of upper-level facades should generally comply with the guidelines for the Pacific Avenue Retail District in terms of building rhythm, corner treatment, windows, roof treatment, building materials, colors and planting.
+In recognition, however, of the area's village character, several special conditions are noted:

+- 4. Architectural Elements.
 The use of architectural elements that promote the village character of the street is encouraged.
-Such elements could include sloping roofs, chimneys, bay windows, dormers, recessed loggias, balconies, and porches. - eb.
+Such elements could include sloping roofs, chimneys, bay windows, dormers, recessed loggias, balconies, and porches. - 5.
 Articulation.
-Facades shouldshall be highly articulated and varied; the introduction of moldings and trims, and changes in horizontal and vertical planes are strongly encouraged to create visual interest and variation in light and shadow.
-Residential development shouldshall be highly articulated and expressive of the individual units within the complex. - fc.
-Building Materials.
+Facades should be highly articulated and varied; the introduction of moldings and trims, and changes in horizontal and vertical planes are strongly encouraged to create visual interest and variation in light and shadow.
+Residential development should be highly articulated and expressive of the individual units within the complex. - 6.
 Wood.
 Building materials can be more diverse and residential in character than those recommended for the Pacific Avenue Retail District.
-The use of wood as a siding material is encouraged. - gd.
-Flowers and PlantingLandscaping.
-The use of planters, trellises and topiary treatment of buildings is encouraged to further enliven the area and to promote its unique village qualities. - h3.
-Public and Private Parking FacilitiesStructures.
-Parking structure facades shouldshall be designed as compatible visual extensions of other multi-story buildings.
-Sloping floor elevations shouldshall not occur adjacent to public streets.
-Where parcel depth permits, the face of the parking structure shouldshall be set back from ground floor commercial uses.
-Openings shouldshall be carefully composed within the building wall to appear as well-proportioned windows, rather than continuous strips; variation in the dimension and proportion of openings and in the horizontal and vertical planes of the facade shouldshall be provided to create visual interest and to reduce the massiveness of the parking structure.
+The use of wood as a siding material is encouraged. - 7.
+Flowers and Planting.
+The use of planters, trellises and topiary treatment of buildings is encouraged to further enliven the area and to promote its unique village qualities. - 8.
+Public Parking Structures.
+Parking structure facades should be designed as compatible visual extensions of other multi-story buildings.
+Sloping floor elevations should not occur adjacent to public streets.
+Where parcel depth permits, the face of the parking structure should be set back from ground floor commercial uses.
+Openings should be carefully composed within the building wall to appear as well-proportioned windows, rather than continuous strips; variation in the dimension and proportion of openings and in the horizontal and vertical planes of the facade should be provided to create visual interest and to reduce the massiveness of the parking structure.
 Decorative screen and trellis elements of durable high-quality materials are also encouraged to provide variation and interest on the facade.

-Special attention shouldshall also be given to the design of parking structure facades adjacent to rear service lanes, to reinforce their attractiveness for pedestrian use.
+Special attention should also be given to the design of parking structure facades adjacent to rear service lanes, to reinforce their attractiveness for pedestrian use.
 The use of integrated trellis structures and planters along the service lanes is recommended.
-Entries and stairwells within parking structures shouldshall be located adjacent to public streets and designed to be visually open, to promote a feeling of security and comfort.
+Entries and stairwells within parking structures should be located adjacent to public streets and designed to be visually open, to promote a feeling of security and comfort.